Quarterly Performance Review Guide & Template (July 2026)

 Work in advance.

-Give yourself enough lead time to prepare your feedback — both positive and constructive.
+Give yourself enough lead time to prepare your feedback, both positive and constructive.
 Put the quarterly performance review meeting in the calendar well in advance and have a touchpoint a few weeks before the meeting.
 Share thoughts and an agenda ahead of time.

 Provide specific and constructive feedback.

-Giving constructive feedback is an art and is essential to the success of both your team and organization.
+Giving constructive feedback is an art and is key to the success of both your team and organization.
 Yet, many of us are unable to provide it effectively.
 By making sure that your feedback is specific and actionable, your direct report won’t be left guessing or uncertain how to move forward.

 While a quarterly performance review is an ideal time to share feedback, we encourage you to avoid waiting to share feedback with your team members.
 Nobody likes being caught off guard, especially in a quarterly performance review, which can be an anxiety-causing situation.
 Managers should be mindful of their employees and work to avoid blindsiding them with surprise feedback.
 You can sidestep this by creating a continuous feedback loop on your team.
 This begins well before the quarterly performance review process.

-Include other team member’s feedback in the process
+Include other team member’s feedback in the process.

 Traditionally, feedback has been shared top-down, from managers to direct reports.
 A 360-degree review can encourage employee feedback from all directions: Top-down, upwards, peer-to-peer, etc.